Mr128Bit/JIRAudit/README.md

 ## :star2: Acknowledgments

-Special thanks to my coffe machine for the emotional support while creating this tool.
+Special thanks to my coffee machine for the emotional support while creating this tool.

 ## :bookmark_tabs: FAQ